drewm27/speakerrankings/portable/boombox.md

 share-description: "Explore our top-rated boombox‑size Bluetooth speakers.
 Powerful picks with booming bass, long battery life, and bold sound for on-the-go or home use."
 ---

-This page ranks 68 boombox size powered Bluetooth speakers.
-Last updated on 02/09/2026.
-The boombox size powered Bluetooth speaker size is a good size class of reasonably deep bass, compact size and reasonable weight.
-A truly portable party speaker that doesn't take up a huge amount of room.
-Most of these will fit in a big backpack.
-The best ones here are quite loud and have no problem shaking walls and floors at around 50% volume.
-The best here will have bass extension similar to a 8” woofer tower speaker.
-The only thing you're getting by stepping up to the Party size is more volume and very deep bass.
+This page ranks 68 boombox size Bluetooth speakers.
+The boombox class offers deep bass, compact size, and reasonable weight, a truly portable party speaker that fits in a big backpack.
+The best ones can shake walls and floors at medium volume, with bass extension similar to an 8" woofer tower speaker.
+Stepping up to the Party size only gets you more volume and deeper bass.
 IPX7 water resistant unless otherwise noted.
 All speakers in this class need AC to charge unless noted.

+To the average listener, speakers in the top 50% of this category will likely sound great.
+For the critical listener, aim for the top 20%.
+Don't hesitate to pick any of those if you have budget, feature, or aesthetic priorities, there are a lot of good speakers here.

 See the [Best Bluetooth Speakers For Sound Quality](/portable/best-sound-quality/) for the best speakers in all sizes or [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference)

-To the average non-audiophile, generally speakers in the top 50% of this category will likely sound "good" to you.
-To the critical listener, generally speakers in the top 20% of this category will likely sound "good" to you.
-Don’t be afraid to pick one of those if you have budget, feature or aesthetic priorities.
-There’s a lot of good speakers out there.

 For longer runtime, check out a [power station](/portable-power-stations/).

-For running karaoke, check out [Karaoke Setups](/karaoke-setups/)
+For karaoke, check out [Karaoke Setups](/karaoke-setups/).

+Last updated: 02/09/2026

 **Use your browser's search feature to search for speakers on this page.**
 ## #1 [Earfun Uboom X](https://www.myearfun.com/speakers/earfun-uboom-x-portable-bluetooth-speaker-black?shareid=8BBEB841E15) [[Myearfun](https://www.myearfun.com/speakers/earfun-uboom-x-portable-bluetooth-speaker-black?shareid=8BBEB841E15)] [[Amazon](https://www.amazon.com/EarFun-Bluetooth-JumboBass-Waterproof-PowerBank/dp/B0D53P1PQ8?crid=GMAIDL2QPLU&dib=eyJ2IjoiMSJ9.VBK3NL3n6z3zLWtet_sYf9dIHZAC-BRKcdnBp_qbaQedvRp0hHmYqJ17-uWpWEgnZt0TWbx5xgtOb9ZYQvOT6yl-D2TmGHtPxQZ1S34-l5JDCDZ0AkeOryI51-UEwJfantFp35uSfLZCtl-LB5f38TzUs-AW51WiTmcvadHRKxICegv6oDKI0gXe8v2KKsQAW2_j7gqyLo0ccKJphfqdPv9aoNO9lqLK7LWfxRvkKSg.JoD8-VHLjSEduuxwDuleuPC_WVQbSPrvWtQi0U9om4g&dib_tag=se&keywords=earfun+uboom+x&qid=1728392942&sprefix=earfun+uboo%2Caps%2C191&sr=8-1&linkCode=ll1&tag=rankingspea01-20&linkId=a6f043ed5b53d146ae0149581ad04e7b&language=en_US&ref_=as_li_ss_tl)]: $128 with code UBOOMXDR